This page has a 'quick exit' buttons on it.

 The scheme allows the police to disclose information about a partner's previous history of domestic violence or violent acts.
 Clare’s Law has two functions.

-- 'Right to ask' - this enables someone to ask the police about a partner's previous history of domestic violence or violent acts.
+1. 'Right to ask' - This enables someone to ask the police about a partner's previous history of domestic violence or violent acts.
 A precedent for such a scheme exists with the Child Sex Offender Disclosure Scheme

-- 'Right to know' - police can proactively disclose information in prescribed circumstances.
+2. 'Right to know' - Police and anyone else can proactively disclose information in prescribed circumstances.

 You can apply for Clare's law by attending your local police station in person, where a police officer or member of police staff will take the details of what prompted the enquiry and talk through the next steps.